 Your Summons for Jury Duty

-date and time you are required to appear, and the location where you are to
+This includes your juror ID number, and the date you are required to appear, and the location where you are to appear.

 Disqualification, excusal, postponement...|